 Keep things simple with this straightforward (yet delicious) dog food made with chicken and lentils.
 Each portion delivers both prebiotics and probiotics for gut health, and is free from grains, fillers, and soy.

 When it comes to new kitten supplies, food is at the top of the list.
-Now, the best kitten food will likely be a matter of preference to your discerning feline, but here are some picks for the best kitten food brands to get you started.
+The best kitten food will likely be a matter of preference to your discerning feline, but here are some picks for the best kitten food brands to get you started.

 Rich in protein and antioxidants, I and Love and You’s salmon paté is made with fresh fish, cranberries, spinach, and carrots for a complete meal.